 7.3 The Club provides support to a number of selected local charities for special fundraising and publicity help during each season.

 7.4 The Club actively supports the local community by arranging for players and Club mascot, Roary the Lion, to attend community events.

-We take our responsibilities for the safeguarding of vulnerable groups seriously and continuously strive to improve our performance.
+9.2 We take our responsibilities for the safeguarding of children and adults at risk seriously and continuously strive to improve our performance.
 We are totally committed to;

 - Promoting and encouraging early reporting of safeguarding concerns;